Skip to main content

 realtime?:booleanWhether to listen for Real Time Flag eventsfalse

-cacheFlags?: booleanAny time flags are retrieved they will be cached, flags and identities will then be retrieved from local storage before hitting the API (see cache options)null
+cacheFlags?: booleanAny time flags are retrieved they will be cached, flags and identities will then be retrieved from local storage before hitting the API (see cache options).
+Requires AsyncStorage to be accessible.null

 enableAnalytics?: booleanEnable sending flag analytics for getValue and hasFeature evaluations.false